kriszyp/xstyle/README.md

 Here, we can use newer CSS properties like 'box-shadow' and 'transform' and Xstyle will shim (or "polyfill" or "fix") older browsers for you, transforming these to MS filters for older versions of Internet Explorer.

-Xstyle is plugin-based so that new shims and extensions can be selected and combined without incurring additional CSS parsing overhead.
-Xstyle is designed to allow for plugins to be registered to handle different CSS properties, so that the shims and extensions that are applied can be explicitly controlled for each stylesheet.

 ## Definition Modules